Special Immunology Unit and HIV Services

-At the John T. Carey Special Immunology Unit of University Hospitals Cleveland Medical Center, our mission is to provide expert comprehensive, compassionate care to all HIV-infected persons regardless of ability to pay, while furthering progress in the fight against HIV through education and research.
+At University Hospitals John T. Carey Special Immunology Unit (SIU), our mission is to provide expert comprehensive, compassionate care to all people living with HIV while furthering progress in the fight against HIV through education and research.

-The SIU provides care to individuals with HIV regardless of ability to pay for services.
-For those that are un/underinsured, the SIU receives federal, state and local money to provide comprehensive primary medical care which includes but is not limited to:
+The Special Immunology Unit provides care to individuals with HIV regardless of ability to pay for services.
+For those that are uninsured or underinsured, the Special Immunology Unit receives federal, state and local money to provide comprehensive primary medical care which includes but is not limited to:

 - Physician appointments